stuartellis/stuartellis-site-hugo/content/articles/visual-studio-code.md

 ## Extensions for Go Development ##

-TODO

-Run this command to add the [go-plus](https://Code.io/packages/go-plus) package, which turns Code into a development environment for Go:
+Run this command to add the [Go](https://marketplace.visualstudio.com/items?itemName=lukehoban.Go) extension, which turns Code into a development environment for Go:

-    code install go
+    code --install-extension lukehoban.go

-The next time that you open Code, you will see the Go extension automatically download and configure all of the tools that it needs.
+The Go extension will automatically download and configure all of the tools that it needs.

 ## Extensions for Ruby Development ##